Software Sprawl Is Draining Your Business. Five Steps to Fix It.

 • Reporting inconsistencies

-An audit surfaces these issues before they become structural problems.
+A structured audit surfaces these issues before they become structural problems.

 Step 1: Inventory Everything

-List every software product in use.
+List every software product currently in use across the organization.

 Include:

-• Core systems
+• Core systems (CRM, ERP, accounting)

 • Department-specific tools